babycaseny/meld/osx/README.md

 ### Never Root

 Through this tutorial, you should *never* be root.
 If at any point in time a script or command required access to your system - or to python site-packages on your system, then something is wrong.
-In which case, you should ensure that whatever command are running are under jhbuild shell or are running from the ~/gtk/inst path.
+In which case, you should ensure that this command is running under jhbuild shell or from the ~/gtk/inst path.

 ---